-As per the Stern Code of Conduct, A student's responsibilities include, but are not limited to, the following:
+Integrity is critical to the learning process and to all that we do here at NYU Stern.
+All students are expected to abide by the NYU Stern Student Code of Conduct.
+A student's responsibilities include, but are not limited to: